Jonah Heim Player Props: Rangers vs. Orioles

-On Saturday, Jonah Heim (.150 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 4:05 PM ET.
+Jonah Heim -- with an on-base percentage of .220 in his past 10 games, 121 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Baltimore Orioles, with Kyle Bradish on the mound, on May 28 at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Pirates.
+In his last game, he racked up three hits (going 3-for-4 with a double and an RBI) against the Orioles.

 Jonah Heim Game Info & Props vs. the Orioles